Is Laser Vision Correction right for you?

 Next Steps for ASA Surgery

-If you’re interested in ASA surgery and you live in the New York City area, schedule a free consultation with me to discuss your vision and confirm your eligibility.
+If you’re interested in ASA surgery and you live in New York City, schedule a free consultation with me to discuss your vision and confirm your eligibility.

 Unlike other practices and LASIK centers, I personally sit down with each patient to discuss surgery, outcomes, and possible risks.
 Don’t just take my word for it.
 Read or watch testimonials from my previous ASA patients.